jfgordon2/vsterm.nvim/README.md

 - **Terminal management** - Create, rename, and delete terminals
 - **Configurable** - Customize height, width, keybindings, and appearance

+- **Other Convenience Features**
+  - gf/gF will open file paths in your main editor window instead of the terminal buffer

 ## Installation

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):